irdin-pekaric/esorics26_toxicity/README.md

 ---

-## 📦 Trained Models
+## 📦 Alternative download

-The trained models used in our experiments are very large and therefore not included directly in this repository.

-To facilitate reproducibility, we provide an extended version of the **model_creation** folder (including the trained models) at the following anonymous link:
+We provide the files from Github also as an alternative download at the following anonymous link:

 https://mega.nz/file/vwkTWSiQ#Kp_SWV0xg2lTAKdf1ELoQFjWwiC91k3bd0MM8rPFI9Q